 Communication is another vital part of the community involvement domain.
 Communication ranges from information campaigns to dissemination of pro-vaccination materials by local leaders to the delivery of personal messages about vaccination by health workers to mothers and among women in the community.
-This direct personal communication is probably the most effective and is most apparent when there is strong social and cultural ownership of the RI program.
+Direct personal communication is probably the most effective and is most apparent when there is strong social and cultural ownership of the RI program.
 The study team found that social pressure on women to have their child immunized was very strong in the high performing districts.
 Messages about immunization also reached deep into the local culture.
 Women in Bali sang about healthy babies, vaccinations, and begging the nurse to see them quickly.
 These songs helped to link vaccinations with being a good mother.
 Although the steady district is populated by members of the same language group, there was no singing about vaccinations there.

-Genuine involvement of the community and two-way engagement are also critical to improving RI performance.
+Genuine involvement of the community and twoway engagement are also critical to improving RI performance.
 In the improving districts, the health sector was able to partner with women's organizations and religious and traditional leaders to promote vaccinations.
 In Bali, district leaders from outside of the health sector mobilized the support of residents who had migrated abroad.
 Their donations greatly enhanced the health services.
-Ndop is an example of strong involvement in community mobilization built upon strengthened community-based organizations stabilized through training.
+Ndop provides an example of effective use of community mobilization built upon community mobilization built upon community based organizations strengthened through training.
 The district also effectively integrated social mobilization organizers into a range of health education activities and decision-making processes.